alexander-bruun/bookmark-updater/README.md

 # bookmark-updater

-Chromium extension (manifest v2) for creating and updating existing bookmarks using bigram search.
+Chromium extension (manifest v3) for creating and updating existing bookmarks using bigram search.

+Extension can be found on the marketplace [here](https://chromewebstore.google.com/detail/bookmark-updater/hjhffdgfjfkkjnllljaidejgbhhldice)